gvwilson/sensibleadventures/iffy/iffy.md

 as she helped the Marines unpack and assemble their snow scooters.
 It felt good to be useful,
 even if the ecosuit's padded gloves made her hands clumsy.

+---

+- A governor died in the Bharati fire (opening salvo in the governors' civil war)
+- "The old gods didn't care---why would expect the new ones to?"
+(Talking about AI)
+- Paddington South really is a wretched hive of scum and villainy